ujuadimora-dev/Afrik-kitchen/README.md

 This project was developed using agile methodologies by delivering small features in incremental sprints.
 There were 3 sprints in total, spaced out evenly over four weeks.

-All projects were assigned to epics, prioritized under the labels, Must have, should have, could have.
-They were assigned to sprints and story pointed according to complexity.
+All projects were  prioritized under the labels, Must have, should have, could have.
 "Must have" stories were completed first, "should haves" and then finally "could haves".
 It was done this way to ensure that all core requirements were completed first to give the project a complete feel, with the nice to have features being added should there be capacity.

-The  board was created using github projects and can be located [here](https://github.com/users/ujuadimora-dev/projects/5/views/1) and can be viewed to see more information on the project cards.
+The  board was created using github projects and can be located [here]https://github.com/users/ujuadimora-dev/projects/5) and can be viewed to see more information on the project cards.

 ![Afrikchen_board1 image](docs/readme_images/)

-#### Epics
+#### The project

-The project had 7 main Epics (milestones):
+The project were completed in 7 parts:

-**EPIC 1 - Base Setup**
+**Part 1 - Base Setup**

-The base setup epic is for all stories needed for the base set up of the application.
+The base setup  is for all stories needed for the base set up of the application.
 The most of template i used depend in the base.template
-**EPIC 2 - Stand alone Pages**
+**Part 2 - Standalone Pages**

 The stand alone pages epic is for small pages that did not have enough stories to warrant their own full epics.
 Instead of creating epics for tiny features, these small deliverables were all added under this epic.

-**EPIC 3 - Authentication Epic**
+**Part 3 - Authentication**

-The authentication epic is for all stories related to the registration, login and authorization of views.
-This epic provides critical functionality and value as without it the staff would not be able to managed the bookings securely without regular site visitors also being able to see and perform actions.
+The authentication  is for all stories related to the registration, login and authorization of views.
+This part provides critical functionality and value as without it the staff would not be able to managed the bookings securely without regular site visitors also being able to see and perform actions.

-**EPIC 4 - Menu**
+**part 4 - Menu**

-The menu epic is for all stories that relate to the creating, deleting, editing and viewing of menus.
-This allows for regular users to view menus , users or customer can fille the form if they want to book the any food that is being display at the site and for staff to manage the menu by add new menu item, deleting and updating them with a simple UI interface.
+The menu  is for all stories that relate to the creating, deleting, editing and viewing of menus.
+This allows for regular users to view menus , users or customer can fill the form if they want to book for food that is being display at the site and for staff to manage the menu by add new menu item, deleting and updating them with a simple UI interface.

-**EPIC 5 - Table  Booking**
+**Part 5 - Table  Booking**

-The booking epic is for all stories that relate to creating, viewing, updating, making reservation for table  and deleting bookings.
+The booking  is for all stories that relate to creating, viewing, updating, making reservation for table  and deleting bookings.
 Here th customer can make reservations for the table, update and cancel thero own table booking but the staff can manger over all the bookings of all customer  and  the staff to easily view upcoming bookings, manage the bookings

-**EPIC 6 - Deployment Epic**
+**Part 6 - Deployment**

-This epic is for all stories related to deploying the app to heroku so that the site is live for staff and customer use.
+This  is  all about  stories related to deploying the app to heroku so that the site is live for staff and customer use.

-**EPIC 7 - Documentation**
+**Part  7 - Documentation**

-This epic is for all document related stories and tasks that are needed to document the software development lifecycle of the application.
+This part is for all document-related stories and tasks that are needed to document the software development lifecycle of the application.
 It aims to deliver quality documentation, explaining all stages of development and necessary information on running, deploying and  how the app works .

 #### User Stories

-The following user stories (by epic) were completed over the 3 sprints:
+The following are the project  plan

-**EPIC 1 - Base Setup**
+**Part1  - Base Setup**

-As a developer, I need to create the base.html page and structure so that other pages can reuse the layout
+As a developer, I need to create the base.html page and structureso thatother pages can reuse the layout

-As a developer, I need to create static resources so that images, css and javascript work on the website

-As a developer, I need to set up the project so that it is ready for implementing the core features

 As a developer, I need to create the footer with social media links and contact information